CompEngIoT-UnicalStudentsOrg/SB-CloudPlatform/README.md

 ## MQTT edge connection

-Data cinoming form the edge architecture arrives through MQTT.
+Data coming form the edge architecture arrives through MQTT.
 A broker is started on the cloud.

 ## Services